 - If you are ordering gluten-free items at the same time as other dishes containing gluten (for example, if certain family members can’t have gluten but others can), ask the kitchen to prepare the gluten-free items first.
 This decreases the risk for cross-contamination.

 - Be mindful that many classic Hawaiian seafood dishes contain soy sauce, which has trace amounts of gluten.
 If you order a dish that is traditionally made with soy sauce, be sure to confirm with the waiter that it is indeed gluten-free.
-(Honolulu is not New York, LA, London, or Chicago.
-Some waiters don’t even know what gluten is, so you have to be extra specific and careful.)
+(Some staff don’t know what gluten is, so you have to be extra specific and careful.)

 - If something is made with soy sauce, ask if the chef can swap it for shoyu or tamari.
-This will make most wheat-free Hawaiian fish dishes gluten-free.
+This will make most wheat-free Hawaiian fish dishes gluten-free, as shoyu is traditionally made with only soybeans (and no wheat).
 And if you aren’t familiar with Hawaiian cuisine, you should still ask about soy sauce.
 Basically, when in doubt, always ask!
-(But if you’ve made it this far, I’m sure you know that already.)
+(But if you’ve made it this far, I’m sure you know that already. 😉 )

 Related: This amazing Gluten-Free Vegan Olive Oil Quick Bread is one of our most famous gluten-free recipes of all time!
 (It’s so good.)